 - define the regulations for work with cranes and heavy equipment

 The CCNSG Passport course lasts for two days.
 At the end of the training, all candidates will be assessed with multiple choice question papers.
 In order to pass the candidates will need to achieve 80% on each paper.

 There is no prior learning required, however, delegates must have a good understanding of the verbal and written English language.

 Delegates Will Receive ECITB CCNSG Safety Passport

-Everyone who passes the CCNSG national course is awarded with a safety passport from the ECITB.
+Everyone who passes the CCNSG course is awarded a safety passport from the ECITB.
 It takes approximately three days for the passport to arrive, although all successful candidates will be provided with a temporary passport at the end of the course.
 The temporary passport can be used as evidence of your skills and training in health and safety for a period of up to six weeks.

 Is Further Study Available?

-Yes, you can study the additional one day CCNSG Leading a Team Safely course.
+Yes, you can study the additional one-day CCNSG Leading a Team Safely course.
 In order to be accepted on to the course you must already hold a current and valid CCNSG Safety Passport.